-Staff receive regular formal supervision if they are working directly and regularly with learners whose safety and welfare are at risk.
+Staff receive regular formal supervision if they are working directly and regularly with children whose safety and welfare are at risk.

-Jan McColl will provide supervision for Mrs Millikin, Mrs Millington, Mrs Ryder and Mrs Lewis.
+Jan McColl will provide supervision for Mrs Millikin, Mrs Ryder, Mrs Millington, Mrs Whitcombe and Mrs Cristie.

 Jan McColl will receive supervision from Eve Johnstone.